abusedmedia/Presenta-WWW/content/legal/privacy-policy.md

 ## Changes to this policy

 At our discretion, we may change our privacy policy to reflect current acceptable practices.
 We will take reasonable steps to inform users about changes via our website.
-If you are a registered user on https://presenta.cc, we will inform you using the contact details saved in your account.
+If you are a registered user on PRESENTA, we will inform you using the contact details saved in your account.
 Your continued use of this site after any changes to this policy will be considered as acceptance of our privacy and personal information practices.

 ## Your rights and responsibilities